-Thanks to our loyal customers, strong partnerships, and talented employees, in a few days, AMT will celebrate the company’s 30th anniversary.
+Thanks to our loyal customers, strong partnerships, and talented employees, on August 11, 2019, AMT will celebrate the company’s 30th anniversary.
 In honor of that event, President and CEO Michael Jacobs reminisces about the twist and turns of the past three decades, and finding his personal life vision along the way.
 Thank you to all that have been a part of our success!

 The entrepreneurial spirit took root early

 “If you have a paper route, you are running a business,” Mike said.
 “You are buying a product and reselling it to a customer.
 You’ve got customers, you’ve got collection issues.
 A lot of that motivation to work for myself started during my paper route.”
 Mike worked his paper route for several years.
 He started with a small route, and grew it to one of the largest routes in the city.

 An important role model for Mike in his early years was his father, who was also in business for himself with the newspaper.
 “His independent spirit had a lot to do with my motivation,” Mike said.

 After university, Mike worked for Westinghouse and then Eaton Corporation, where he worked as a software engineer.
 Along the way, Mike found that the big-company environment with the inevitable politics and often-cumbersome procedures was not to his liking.
 After an economy downturn resulted in staggering layoffs in his group and seeing great employees being laid off before less productive counterparts, Mike experienced a pivotal moment in his career.
 “I needed to work for a smaller company.”

 Mike had been following the growth of Silicon Valley in California from the beginning, and was familiar with startups like Apple and other computer companies in the region.
 In 1983, Mike made the decision to look for a more entrepreneurial atmosphere, and hopefully to find a position at a Silicon Valley-type startup company.